stackpress/lib/docs/Structures.md

 # Data Structures

-Data structures in programming are specialized formats for organizing, processing, storing, and retrieving data within a computer's memory.
-They define the relationships between data elements and the operations that can be performed on them.
+Specialized formats for organizing, processing, storing, and retrieving data within a computer's memory.
+Data structures define the relationships between data elements and the operations that can be performed on them, with type-safe nested object manipulation, path-based data access with dot notation, built-in parsers for query strings, form data, and arguments, and chainable API for fluent data operations.

 The choice of data structure significantly impacts the efficiency and performance of algorithms and overall program execution.
+Stackpress provides enhanced data structures that extend native JavaScript collections with additional functionality for common development patterns.

-## Nest
+## 1. Nest

 Hierarchical data management utilities for nested objects and arrays.
+The Nest class provides type-safe access to deeply nested data structures with convenient methods for manipulation, iteration, and serialization.

 ```typescript
 import { nest, Nest, ReadonlyNest } from '@stackpress/lib';